Sharan-Babu/FB_wit/README.md

 ~~~

 #### Output Website
-Streamlit code is very intuitive and thus you can understand the purpose of each widget by simply comparing the code to the rendered webpage.
-For Example: You can place 'Title'/large text on the webpage by passing a string of your choice to the .title() method.
-You can learn more about Streamlit here:
+Streamlit code is very intuitive and thus you can understand the purpose of each widget by simply comparing the code to the rendered webpage.<br><br> For Example: You can place 'Title'/large text on the webpage by passing a string of your choice to the .title() method.<br> You can learn more about Streamlit here:
 https://www.streamlit.io/<br><br>
 <img src="https://github.com/Sharan-Babu/FB_wit/blob/master/images/sb.JPG">